grepdisc/withkindness/_posts/2022-12-30-The-River-Flows.md

 The river is there to dip or wade into.<br>
 It is there to carry us along effortlessly.<br>
-We can see it moving softly or rushing past,<br>
+We can see it moving softly or rushing past,
-Or seeping through branches and dams.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Or seeping through branches and dams.

 We can see it changes over time.<br>
 We can see that it is ever beautiful.<br>